Chuadanga Sadar Upazila

-Chuadanga Sadar (চুয়াডাঙ্গা সদর) is an upazila of Chuadanga District in the Division of Khulna, Bangladesh.
-Chuadanga was the first capital of Bangladesh.
+Chuadanga Sadar (চুয়াডাঙ্গা সদর) is an upazila of Chuadanga District in Khulna, Bangladesh.
+It was designated as the provisional capital of Bangladesh during the Independence War in 1971.

 Geography

-Chuadanga Sadar is located at 23.6417°N 88.8583°E. It has 41135 households and total area 289.59 km2.
+Chuadanga Sadar is located at 23.6417°N 88.8583°E. It has 77,144 households and an area 298.27 km2.

-Chuadanga Sadar Upazila is bounded by Alamdanga Upazila in Chuadanga District, on the north, Jibannagar Upazila, in Chuadanga District, on the south, Jhenaidah Sadar, Kotchandpur and Harinakunda Upazilas, in Jhenaidah District, on the east, Damurhuda Upazila in Chuadanga District and West Bengal state of India on the west.
+Chuadanga Sadar Upazila is bounded by Alamdanga Upazila on the north, Jibannagar Upazila on the south, Jhenaidah Sadar, Kotchandpur and Harinakunda Upazilas of Jhenaidah District, on the east, Damurhuda Upazila and West Bengal state of India on the west.

-1971 liberation war
+1971 war

 The Bir Protik award for gallantry was awarded to Harunur Rashed of Chuadanga District.
 He was killed on November 27 at Jadupur, under Chuadanga Sadar Upazila.
 He is buried at Jadupur in the tomb on the day after the elimination of Johor.
-He fought heroically in many parts of Chuadanga.
-Every 16 December and 26 March Chuadanga honours his family.
+He fought in many parts of Chuadanga.
+Every 16 December and 26 March, Chuadanga honours his family.
 He has a son who was born six months after his father's death.
 His wife's name was Mst.
 Suraton Nesa.
 She died in 2004.

 Demographics

-According to 2011 Bangladesh census, Chuadanga Sadar had a population of 313,935.
-Males constituted 49.94% of the population and females 50.06.
-Muslims formed 97.246% of the population, Hindus 2.683%, Christians 0.055% and others 0.016%.
-Chuadanga Sadar had a literacy rate of 47.54% for the population 7 years and above.
+According to the 2022 Bangladeshi census, Chuadanga Sadar Upazila had 92,269 households and a population of 350,528.
+8.24% of the population were under 5 years of age.
+Chuadanga Sadar had a literacy rate (age 7 and over) of 72.48%: 73.87% for males and 71.14% for females, and a sex ratio of 97.33 males for every 100 females.
+115,414 (32.93%) lived in urban areas.

-As of the 1991 Bangladesh census, Chuadanga Sadar has a population of 223,247.
-Males constitute 51.37% of the population, and females 48.63%.
-This Upazila's eighteen up population is 115,858.
-Chuadanga Sadar has an average literacy rate of 28.7% (7+ years), and the national average of 32.4% literate.

 Administration

+Chuadanga upazila was established in 1984.

 Chuadanga Sadar Upazila is divided into Chuadanga Municipality and seven union parishads: Alukdia, Begumpur, Kutubpur, Mominpur, Padmabila, Shankar Chandra, and Titudah.
 The union parishads are subdivided into 90 mauzas and 129 villages.

-Chuadanga Municipality is subdivided into 9 wards and 41 mahallas.
+Chaudanga municipality was formed in 1960.
+However, it began functioning in 1965.
+The municipality is subdivided into 9 wards and 41 mahallas.

 Education

+According to Banglapedia, Chuadanga Sadar Upazila has 4 colleges, 27 secondary schools, 1 technical school 1, and 8 madrasas.
+The notable educational institutes include: